TRADING SYMBOL: The Toronto Stock Exchange - TPK

 On January 1, 2011, the Swiss Water Decaffeinated Coffee Income Fund (the "Fund") converted to a corporation by way of a Plan of Arrangement.
 Pursuant to the Plan of Arrangement, all of the Fund's outstanding units were exchanged, on a one-for-one basis, for common shares of Ten Peaks.
 Additionally, the Fund was wound up into Ten Peaks, and SWDCC became a wholly owned subsidiary of Ten Peaks.

-A more detailed discussion of Ten Peaks' first quarter 2012 financial results and management's outlook can be found in the company's Management's Discussion and Analysis ("MD&A") for the three months ended March 31, 2012.
-This document, along with Ten Peaks' condensed consolidated interim financial statements for the period, will be posted on SEDAR (www.sedar.com) on or before May 11, 2012.
-The MD&A and financial statements should be read in conjunction with Ten Peaks' audited consolidated financial statements and accompanying notes for the year ended December 31, 2011, which are also posted on SEDAR.
+A more detailed discussion of Ten Peaks' 2011 fourth quarter and full-year financial results and management's outlook can be found in the company's Management's Discussion and Analysis ("MD&A") for the 12 months ended December 31, 2011.
+This document, along with Ten Peaks' audited consolidated financial statements (which include a reconciliation of 2010 results under IFRS to GAAP), will be posted on SEDAR (www.sedar.com) on or before March 22, 2012.

 Readers are cautioned that the summary information contained in this press release is not a suitable source of information for readers who are unfamiliar with Ten Peaks or the former Fund.
 This press release should be considered a precursor to, and not a substitute for, reading the financial statements and MD&A, which provide more detailed information related to the company's performance and future prospects.